 Recent research conducted by the Financial and Fiscal Commission found the government is not doing enough to meet its goals and constitutional responsibility to provide services “efficiently, effectively and economically” and, as stated in the National Development Plan (NDP), to build a “capable developmental state” that is “professional and responsive to the needs of its citizens”.

 In the public sector, there is a false notion that productivity should be improved by cutting costs – for example, by reducing personnel or other resources – to produce the same services, instead of expanding services and the quality of services without using more resources.
+A case in point is the widespread use of inferior building materials by dodgy contractors in constructing RDP houses without considering the long-term costs to the government.

 Unlike the private sector, services produced in the public sector are often intangible, which makes it difficult to assign an economic value to them.
 Moreover, achieving outcomes in the public sector often requires several government agencies to work together, making measuring productivity more difficult.